tooevangelist/paysuper-docs/content/docs/glossary.md

 ***

-# PaySuper Admin pages:
+# PaySuper Dashboard pages:
 ***

 the Projects list page

 the Project settings page

-the Project Webhooks page
+the Project webhooks page

 the Transactions page

+the Company Onboarding page

+the Banking info section

 ***